rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 An operation is a **service object**.

-Its goal is simple: Remove all business logic from the controller and model and provide a separate, streamlined object for it.
+Its goal is simple: to remove all business logic from the controller and model and provide a separate, streamlined object for it.

 --